karllmitchell/Channels-DVR-to-Plex/README.md

 Please note that this has not been thoroughly tested on all systems, and that it is to be used at your own risk.
 It has so far been tested on (at least) Ubuntu 16.04 Xenial (arm64) and Mac OS Sierra 10.12 (intel x86-64).
 This is sub-beta quality right now!
 Feel free to take it and make it your own, or contribute to this archive, as long as you share your work and operate within the license.

+Pre-requisites on unix systems (including Mac) are working versions of Channels DVR and Plex Media Server, as well as the following utilities: jq, curl, coreutils, AtomicParsley (optional, preferably >= 0.9.6) and GNU parallel (>= 20161222).
+These can be installed e.g. `apt-get install jq curl coreutils atomicparsley parallel` on Debian/Ubuntu Linux.
+On a Mac, install the homebrew software first (http://brew.sh/), then run `brew install jq curl coreutils atomicparsley parallel`.
+Be sure to check version numbers installed against requirements, which may change over time.

-Ideally this should be installed using the *install.sh* script, thus:
+The Channels-DVR-to-Plex software can be installed using the *install.sh* script, thus:

 `curl https://raw.githubusercontent.com/karllmitchell/Channels-DVR-to-Plex/master/install.sh > install.sh;  bash install.sh`

 Do NOT pipe to bash, or use any other type of shell, or it will fail.
 Note that this can also be used to update existing configurations.

-Consider carefully the question about number of days backlog to transcode, as this can take a long time.
+When running the install script, consider carefully the question about number of days backlog to transcode, as this can take a long time.
 DAYS=0 is pretty safe, and you can always transcode missed shows later from the command line.

 The final step is that you'll need to go to your Plex web interface and add the TV Shows and Movies folder within your desination directory to your Plex library.
 By default these are "${HOME}/Movies/Plex/TV Shows" and "${HOME}/Movies/Plex/Movies".